How to cash in Premium Bonds

 Cash in Premium Bonds by post

-If you’re not registered for the NS&I online and phone service (so don’t have login details and a password) or if you want to cash in specific premium bond numbers, then you’ll have to print out and fill in the “cash in Premium Bonds” form on the NS&I website.
+If you’re not registered for the NS&I online or phone service (so don’t have login details and a password) or if you want to cash in specific premium bond numbers, then you’ll have to print out and fill in the “cash in Premium Bonds” form on the NS&I website.
 You then post it to NS&I, Sunderland, SR43 2SB.
+(Note that there is also an online form for cashing in only some of your Premium Bond numbers.)

 When filling in the form you’ll need your NS&I number.
 You’ll have to select the amount of Premium Bonds you would like to cash in (all of them or some of them – and in that case, how much).
 If you’re only cashing in some of your Premium Bonds, then you’ll need to enter the specific serial numbers of those bonds.
 If you don’t mind which ones you cash in, you can tick “no” to that question and NS&I will cash in your oldest Premium Bonds first.